 While politicians continue to debate the new stimulus package, millions of Americans are barely getting by.
 Many people found themselves without a job and had no choice but to make poor financial decisions to survive.
 Some people stopped paying rent, mortgage, utilities, and car notes.
 Others started relying on credit cards and retirement accounts to cover the bare necessities.

 Thinking that the pandemic would pass quickly, they continued these practices to the point of financial demise.
 Now, a year later, many people are dealing with no emergency funds, maxed out credit cards, and ruined credit.
-Unfortunately, many fear having their homes foreclosed on, getting evicted, or being on the hook for large utility bills.
-Looking for a way to regain some stability (and their sanity), some consumers turned to COVID Debt Consolidation for solutions.
+Many fear foreclosure, eviction, and owing large amounts of money for utility bills.
+Looking for a way to regain some stability (and their sanity), some consumers turned to Proper Funding for solutions.

 Tackling Credit Card Debt